jazzband/django-ical/docs/source/usage.rst

 iCalendar calendar.
 Calendars contain items which are events.

 Let's look at a simple example.
 Here the item_start_datetime is a django-ical extension that supplies the start time of the event.
+The `file_name` attribute is used as base name when generating the file.
+In the example below, it will be called "Calendar for my events.ics".

 .. code-block:: python